-Ask the seller for detailed income and expenditure statements and then examine them yourself, with the finest of toothcombs, in order to validate the figures they are claiming to be accurate.
+Ask the seller for detailed income and expenditure statements and then examine them yourself, with the finest of toothcombs, to validate the figures they are claiming to be accurate.

-Another important factor when it comes to buying an ecommerce business is the legal implications.
-Perhaps most importantly, you need to ensure that you obtain the intellectual property (IP) you need in order to continue operating the business once the purchase has gone through.
+Another important factor when it comes to buying an e-commerce business is the legal implications.
+Perhaps most importantly, you need to ensure that you obtain the intellectual property (IP) you need to continue operating the business once the purchase has gone through.

 This process starts with ensuring that the seller actually owns the IP rights in the first place.
 After all, many images and photographs used on websites are licensed through stock photography agencies.
 This means that the seller is not, in fact, the copyright owner.
 If you find that this is the case, you may need to purchase a new license directly from the agency rather than paying the seller.
 Under no circumstances should you pay the business’ sell for content that they do not own and, as such, have no right to sell.

 If you do decide to go ahead with the purchase, once you’ve secured ownership of all relevant content, you’ll need to ensure you protect it as you move forward with the business.
 This should be done via methods such as copyrights, trademarks and service marks, patents, non-disclosure provisions, etc.